heyajohnny/afvalinfo/README.md

-## Home Assisant sensor component for Sliedrecht Afvalinfo
+## Home Assisant sensor component for waste collectors in the Netherlands

 Provides Home Assistant sensors for the Dutch waste collectors in
 - ameide
 - everdingen
 - hagestein